Welcome to Our Home - Installation for Renfrew Ravine Moon Festival (2021) Duration: 3 hrs

 it is constantly evolving within shared space.
 Despite this, places are often designed as permanent physical infrastructures

-For this reason, the aim of my project was to explore methods of active participation that would foster a sense of place
+For this reason, the aim of my project was to explore methods of temporary place making.

 - Woven and felted wool